 Conduct its first internal program audit for the time period between the date of its Notice of Applicability (NOA) and the second subsequent December 31st date, and

-Submit the audit report in CIWQS by March 1 of the following calendar year.
+Submit the audit report in CIWQS by June 1 of the following calendar year or within six months after the end of the audit period.

-New Enrollees shall conduct subsequent internal program audits every two calendar years thereafter.
+New Enrollees shall conduct subsequent internal program audits every two years thereafter.

-Enrollees with sanitary sewer systems enrolled in previous Order 2006-0003-DWQ shall maintain existing internal program audit cycles and audit periods, with minor adjustment for the audit period to end December 31st, if necessary
+Enrollees with sanitary sewer systems enrolled in previous Order 2006-0003-DWQ shall perform audits two and four years after the most recently updated SSMP (i.e., after 24 months and after 48 months).
+An audit and separate audit report is not required for the fifth and sixth year of an SSMP cycle; audit findings should instead be used in the subsequent SSMP update.

-Enrollees with existing audit periods that end within two months of the March 1st Audit Report Due Date are granted three (3) additional months to submit its audit report; in this circumstance, the audit report is due on June 1st.
 See following table for clarification.